pip-services/pip-services-docs/content/en/python/postgres/_index.md

         return item
 ```

-Configuration for your microservice that includes postgresql persistence may look the following way.
+The configuration for your microservice that includes postgresql persistence may look the in following way:

 ```yaml
 ...